pathull/warehouse/README.md

 ```

 ### Backend
-1. Server is using PSQL database, You should create a postgres database with the name of your preferences and create a .env file with the following keys
+1. Server is using PSQL database.
+You should create a postgres database with the name of your preferences and create a .env file with the following keys
 ```js
 // SERVER APPLICATION
 PORT=3001